rijuvenator/colorcode/README.md

 ## `steg_encode.py`
 ### Usage
 #### Encoding Text
-This script requires a preexisting image file `INPUTIMAGE` To encode the text in a file, do
+This script requires a preexisting image file `INPUTIMAGE`.

+To encode the text in a file, do
 ````
 steg_encode.py INPUTIMAGE INPUTFILE